Corporate Governance - Code of Business Conduct and Ethics

 A copy of this Code of Conduct will be supplied to all new directors, officers and employees, and updates will be provided upon any changes to this Code.
 Employees will receive periodic training on the contents and importance of this Code of Conduct and related policies and the manner in which violations must be reported and waivers must be requested.
 Each employee of the Company will be asked to certify on an annual basis that he or she has read, is familiar with, and is in full compliance with, this Code of Conduct and related policy statements.
 Moreover, each employee will acknowledge that he or she are familiar with the procedures for reporting potential violations of this Code.

 This Code of Conduct will be strictly enforced.
 All managers and supervisors are required to enforce this Code subject to its terms and are not permitted to sanction or condone violations.
-There will be serious adverse consequences for non-adherence to this Code, which may include removal from a position as director or officer or dismissal as an employee of the Company.
+There will be serious adverse consequences for non-adherence to this Code, which may include disciplinary measures, up to an including removal from a position as director or officer or dismissal as an employee of the Company.

 1. Compliance with Laws